Shaurya-Ps-Bisht/not-TitanFall3/README.md

 - The second command generates a binary in Debug mode, you can change it to Release.
 - The binary/executable will be located in /bin/Debug or /bin/Release.

+**_NOTE_**:
-**_NOTE_**: Seems like making the app use the dedicated GPU on Linux isn't as simple as putting a macro like Windows.
+- Seems like making the app use the dedicated GPU on Linux isn't as simple as putting a macro like Windows.
 So the app will run on your iGPU by default, you can implement your own workaround here based on your system.
+- The glfw Window might not open on Wayland sessions but should on X11.

 ## Controls